OpenDSA/OpenDSA/RST/en/Background/IntroDSA.rst

 usually as fast as possible.
 For this reason, the study of data structures and the algorithms that manipulate them is at the heart of computer science.
-And that is what OpenDSA is about |---| helping you to understand how to structure information to support efficient processing.
+And that is what this book is about |---| helping you to understand how to structure information to support efficient processing.

 Course Goals
 ------------